 Trimberger is the author of two other books, including Intimate Warriors: Writings from a Modern Marriage, 1899 -1944.
 (The Feminist Press).
-She has written a number of articles including: "Women in the Old and New Left: The Evolution of a Politics of Personal Life," Feminist Studies; "Feminism, Men and Modern Love: Greenwich Village, 1900-1925," in Powers of Desire: The Politics of Sexuality; and "Heterosexuality" in The Reader's Companion to U.S. Women's History.
-Kay Trimberger has published teaching materials and numerous reviews and review essays in The Women's Review of Books, The Nation, Contemporary Sociology, Theory & Society and The Harvard Education Review among others.
-In addition, she has published journalistic articles in The San Francisco Chronicle, The San Jose Mercury, The Santa Rosa Press Democrat, and In These Times.
+She has written a number of articles focused on changes in personal life in the twentieth century including: "Women in the Old and New Left: The Evolution of a Politics of Personal Life," Feminist Studies; "Feminism, Men and Modern Love: Greenwich Village, 1900-1925," in Powers of Desire: The Politics of Sexuality; and "Heterosexuality" in The Reader's Companion to U.S. Women's History.
+Kay Trimberger has published numerous reviews and review essays on similar topics in The Women's Review of Books, The Nation, Contemporary Sociology, Theory & Society and The Harvard Education Review among others.
+In addition, she has published journalistic articles in The San Francisco Chronicle, The San Jose Mercury, The Santa Rosa Press Democrat, The Chronicle of Higher Education and In These Times.

 Professor Trimberger has received research grants and support from the National Endowment for the Humanities, The Murray Research Center at Harvard University, and the California State University among others.